swatisingh0960/RestaurantMapApp/README.md

 The following **optional** features are implemented:

 * [x] User can **click a select the Place within the app ** and will be redirected to the Map view, below the restaurant name, with its location and the directions.
-* [x] Persisted in SQLite tweets are refreshed on every application launch.
+* [x] Persisted in SQLite, items are refreshed on every application launch.
 While "live data" is displayed when app can get it from, it is also saved for use in offline mode.
 * [x] User can tap a media to **open a detailed media view in browser**
 * [x] User can Login using Parse.
 * [x] Improve style of the restaurants in the list [using a custom adapter]